make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   approximation of Slerp
   without the need to calculate $\theta$ and without the division-by-zero problem.
-- We just need to normalize the Lerp because the output needs to be a unit quaternion.
-- We also need to negate one of the endpoints if their dot product is negative to ensure we get the shorter arc.
+- We just need to negate one of the endpoints if their dot product is negative to ensure we get the shorter arc, and then normalize the result of the Lerp to ensure that we return a unit quaternion.
 - To avoid confusion, let's call this **Nlerp** for normalized linear interpolation: